urtzienriquez/urtzienriquez.github.io/_pages/publications.md

 ### 2023

+Reyes-Puig, C., Adams, D.C., **Enriquez-Urzelai, U.**, and Kaliontzopoulou, A. Rensch’s Rule: linking intraspecific to evolutionary allometry.
+Evolution, in press.

 Kearney, M.R. and **Enriquez-Urzelai, U.** (2023).
 A general framework for jointly modelling thermal and hydric constraints on developing eggs. *Methods in Ecology and Evolution* **14**, 583-595. <a href="https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.14018" target="_blank" style="color:blue;">link</a>

 ### 2022